shakebugs/shake-docs/docs/android/configuration-and-data/activity-history.md

 </Tabs>

 ## Limitations
-In a Free workspace you can see up to 20 events that lead to the ticket being reported.
+In a Free workspace you can see up to 20 events that led to the ticket being reported.
 If you need to dive really deep to find causes of the weirdest bugs, In a Premium workspace you can browse the full Activity history.

-Network request limit for both request body and response body is 100 kB each.
+The network request limits for both the request body and the response body are 100 kB each.
-If request body or response body contains binary data, it will be presented as a *Binary data* string.
+If the request body or the response body contains binary data, it will be presented as a *Binary data* string.

 ## Disable
 Activity history is enabled by default, use the method below to disable it altogether: